kevoreilly/CAPEv2/docs/book/src/usage/submit.rst

 .. _distpy:

-Distributed Cuckoo
+Distributed CAPE
 ==================

-Detailed usage of the Distributed Cuckoo API interface is described in :doc:`dist`.
+Detailed usage of the Distributed CAPE API interface is described in :doc:`dist`.

 .. _python: